spyoungtech/FreeSimpleGUI/docs/index.md

 Why the need for these bindings?
 Simply put, the PySimpleGUI SDK has a PEP8 violation in the method and function names.
 PySimpleGUI uses CamelCase names for methods and functions.
 PEP8 suggests using snake_case_variables instead.

-This has not caused any problems and few complaints, but it's important the the interfaces into PySimpleGUI be compliant.
+This has not caused any problems and few complaints, but it's important the the interfaces into FreeSimpleGUI be compliant.
 Perhaps one of the reasons for lack of complaints is that the Qt library also uses SnakeCase for its methods.
 This practice has the effect of labelling a package as being "not Pythonic" and also suggests that this package was originally used in another language and then ported to Python.
 This is exactly the situation with Qt.
 It was written for C++ and the interfaces continue to use C++ conventions.

 ***PySimpleGUI was written in Python, for Python.***  The reason for the name problem was one of ignorance.
 The PEP8 convention wasn't understood by the developers when PySimpleGUI was designed and implemented.